National Committee of Reconciliation and Development

-The National Committee of Reconciliation and Development (Comité national du rassemblement et du développement, CNRD) is the ruling military junta of Guinea since 5 September 2021.
+The National Committee of Reconciliation and Development (Comité national du rassemblement pour le développement, CNRD) was the ruling military junta of Guinea from 5 September 2021 to 17 January 2026.

 Historical background

 The CNRD seized power in the 2021 Guinean coup d'état on 5 September 2021.
 Colonel Mamady Doumbouya, leader of the coup, stated that the CNRD would steer the country for an 18-month transition period.